SoloSuit vs Upsolve: Different Tools for Different Problems

 SoloSuit is the right tool when you have been sued for a specific debt and need to file an Answer with the court before your state's deadline.
 Several things SoloSuit does well:

-50-state coverage.
+— 50-state coverage.
 SoloSuit will generate an Answer for a debt-collection lawsuit filed in any U.S. state.
-This is broader than Answered's coverage (18 states).
+This is broader than Answered's paid checkout scope (Consumer debt lawsuit defense in 32 states.
+Start free — Answered checks whether it can build your Answer before you pay anything.).

-Low entry pricing.
-The free tier produces an Answer document the user prints and mails themselves.
-The $67 Standard tier adds attorney-not-included filing.
-The $247 Premium tier adds attorney review by one of SoloSuit's eight partnering attorneys.
+— Low entry pricing.
+The free tier produces an Answer document the user prints and mails themselves. $67 Standard adds filing support. $247 Premium adds attorney review as described in SoloSuit public materials.
 Compared to hiring a debt-defense attorney ($500 to $5,000+), SoloSuit is genuinely cheaper.

-Motion to Compel Arbitration.
-If the original credit-card or loan agreement contains an arbitration clause, SoloSuit will generate a Motion to Compel Arbitration that forces the dispute out of court and into arbitration.
-This raises costs for the debt buyer and frequently leads to dismissal.
+— Motion to Compel Arbitration.
+If the original credit-card or loan agreement contains an arbitration clause, SoloSuit can generate a Motion to Compel Arbitration that asks the court to send the dispute to arbitration.
+That can change litigation economics, but it depends on the agreement, waiver issues, and the court's ruling.

-SoloSettle.
+— SoloSettle.
 SoloSuit's settlement product lets users send an offer to the debt collector through a secure platform.
-The fee is 19% of the face value of the original debt, charged only on successful settlement.
+Current public pricing states a fee of 19% contingent on settlement, with SoloSuit's own public pages describing the fee base inconsistently (one page says 19% of the settlement amount, another 19% of the total debt).

-For a user in a state Answered does not cover, with a straightforward debt-collection case where filing an Answer on time is the primary goal, SoloSuit at $67 is a reasonable choice.
+For a user outside Answered's readiness gate, with a straightforward debt-collection case where filing an Answer on time is the primary goal, SoloSuit $67 Standard is a reasonable choice.

 When Upsolve is the right tool